What is a webinar and how to create a good one?

 #7 Webinar Software

 To bring together all these elements you need a webinar software.
 The webinar software is essentially the thread that ties all these elements together.
 This lets you hold an interactive event with attendees from all over the world.
 The best part is that even the companies that have small budgets can host webinars using free webinar software available easily.
+Webinars are frequently used with green screen software to improve the quality of the presentation.

 The capabilities of a webinar software vary and not everyone needs all the features.
 Typically, a webinar platform will have the following features: